 ALSO READDid Trump get a big tax refund after 2005?
 Trump's massive tax cut stirs concerns on deficit, favouritism towards rich Trump pledges biggest tax cut after Senate approves $4 trillion budget Trump tax plan benefits wealthy, including Trump Profits of US firms belong in US: Trump's tax plan aims to bring back funds

+The party views passage as crucial to retaining its House and Senate majorities in next year's elections.
 Democrats derided the bill as a GOP gift to its wealthy and business backers at the expense of lower-earning people.
 They contrasted the bill's permanent reduction in corporate income tax rates from 35 per cent to 20 per cent to smaller individual tax breaks that would end in 2026.